-What You Need To Know About PETG
+What You Need to Know About PETG

 When you're working on a project that requires plastics, it is important to choose the specific materials that are best suited to your particular needs.
 There are several plastic options that most people are already familiar with, such as acrylic and polycarbonate.
 However, the list doesn't end there.
 You can also access plastic sheets made of lesser-known materials like PETG.